Atragon: Special effects

 The attack by the Mu submarine on Tokyo Bay was done in the huge 100-centimeter water tank located outdoors on the Toho backlot.
 Ten miniature tankers were constructed, each to a different scale, the maximum scale being 1/20 and the smallest 1/100.
 These ships were distributed in the water tank to create a forced perspective, adding greater depth to the scene than the confines of the tank would normally allow.
 Since the scene was shot with high-speed photography for more realism, a great amount of light was required for filming.
 Natural sunlight was sufficiently bright for filming only between 3:00PM and 4:00PM, so preparations were made from sunrise to ready the set for a tight afternoon shooting schedule.
 Six automatic remote-control cameras shot the scene simultaneously as six miniature ships exploded in sequence.
 Conventional animation was used to add the Mu subs ray to live action.

 The aqualungs used by the Mu agents cost 70,000 yen each, with an additional charge of 100,000 yen to Toho for custom design of the suit.
 Altogether, 30 such aqualungs were built, and each was fully functional for underwater use.

 The underwater sequences were achieved through camera filters and smoke machines.

 The immense wall of smoke and flames which erupted from the explosion of the Mu power chamber was created using a small water tank against which a camera was secured upside down beneath the water line.
 A sky backdrop was placed behind the water, and colored paints were poured into the water, creating billowing, smoke-like clouds.

 The mu submarines which were destroyed by the Gotengo’s freeze cannon were 2 cm models built to float upside down in the water tank.
 The ice flow in which the subs were trapped prior to their demise consisted of paraffin.

 The scene where Shingugi’s strike team uses freeze ray guns on attacking Mu soldiers was done using matte paintings.

-The underwater sequences were achieved through camera filters and smoke machines.